Apply for a research opportunity

 High Resolution Thermal Imaging Data for Earth Observation Research and Services - University of Leicester - Prof. John Remedios

 Mobile Air Quality Monitoring using Drones - Loughborough University - Dr Simon Pomeroy

 Next generation winter road maintenance forecasts using data from the Internet of Things - University of Birmingham - Prof. Lee Chapman

 - Interviews (to be conducted via Skype) – w/c 16 July 2018

 How to apply

-To apply for a CENTA studentship you need to apply directly to the university hosting your chosen project via their online application form, this will be linked from each project.
-When asked how you intend to fund your postgraduate studies please state that you wish to apply for a NERC CENTA studentship.
+To apply for a CENTA studentship you need to apply directly to the university hosting your chosen project via their online application form.
+For further information on please contact the project supervisor.

-In addition to completing an online application form, you will also need to complete and submit the CENTA studentship application form as part of your chosen institution's online application procedure.
+In addition, you will also need to complete and submit the CENTA studentship application form as part of your chosen institution's online application procedure.